 You may use this technique in the following cases:

 - When you want to incorporate multiple views.

-- The people involved in the conflict are very influential.
+- If the people involved in the conflict are very influential.

 - When a consensus is required.

-- When you want to distribute the responsibility equally to all parties.
+- If you want to distribute responsibility equally to all parties.

-PMI does not recommend any single technique to be used in all types of conflict; it truly depends on the situation and the person involved in the conflict.
+PMI does not recommend any one technique for all conflicts; it all depends on the situation and the people involved.

-Although there is no single technique that can be used in all types of conflict, it is generally understood that Collaborate/Problem Solve is a technique which brings consensus and commitment.
+Although no single technique can be used for all types of conflict, generally it is thought that the “Collaborate or Problem Solve” method brings the most consensus and commitment.

-I have explained all types of conflict resolution techniques and you can use them if any conflict arises in your project.
-However, as a project manager you have to respond rationally and reach a solution which best serves your
+I have explained all of the conflict resolution techniques and how you can use them.
+However, as a project manager, you have to respond rationally and reach a solution which best serves your situation.

-While resolving conflict, please keep the following points in mind:
+While resolving a conflict, keep the following points in mind:

 - Be calm and rational.

 - Do not let yourself be biased towards one side or the other.